bmatsuo/jqsh/README.md

 ##Install

 Download a [binary distribution](https://github.com/bmatsuo/jqsh/releases) for your system  and extract it into your PATH (for example, in "/usr/bin").

-    sudo tar -C /usr/bin -xvzf jqsh0.2.darwin-amd64.tar.gz

-**NOTE**: The above command varies depending on your system and the current version of jqsh.
+Be aware **the above command varies** depending on your system and the current version of jqsh.

+    sudo tar -C /usr/bin -xvzf jqsh0.3.darwin-amd64.tar.gz

-If Go is installed on your system, you can install the latest (unstable) version of jqsh using `go get`.
+If Go is installed on your system, you can instead install the latest (unstable) version of jqsh using `go get`.

     go get -u github.com/bmatsuo/jqsh